cleytonfopa/cltv_api/README.md

   CLTV for each player.

 - **Input**: `JSON` file containing the **merge between two datasets:
   *casino_bi* and *players***.
-See the template file `test.json` in the `examples/` folder.
+See the template file `example.json` in the `examples/` folder.

 - **Response**:

-  - JSON with the point estimate for CLTV, as well as the lower and upper bound prediction the for each player.
+  - JSON with the point estimate for CLTV for each player.

   For example, for two players:
   `[{"Username":"erika12144","ltv_pred":17.4625242857},{"Username":"euphobravo","ltv_pred":30.3746}]`

 ## Examples <a name="examples"></a>

-There is a file called `test.json` in the `examples/` folder in this repository that contains an example of the input format this API accept.
+There is a file called `example.json` in the `examples/` folder in this repository that contains an example of the input format this API accept.

 Suppose you are running the API locally on default port `1234`.
 You can make a request to the API as follows:

-    curl -XPOST -H "Content-Type: application/json" -d @examples/test.json http://127.0.0.1:5000/predict_cltv
+    curl -XPOST -H "Content-Type: application/json" -d @examples/example.json http://127.0.0.1:1234/predict_cltv

 ## Author <a name="authors"></a>